glpi-project/glpi/apirest.md

     Except initSession endpoint who provide this token, all others require this string to be used.

 App(lication) token
-:   An optional way to filter the access to the api.
+:   An optional way to filter the access to the API.
-    On api call, it will try to find an api client matching your ip and the app toekn (if provided).
+    On API call, it will try to find an API client matching your ip and the app toekn (if provided).
-    You can define an api client with an app token in general configuration for each of your external applications to identify them (each api client have its own history).
+    You can define an API client with an app token in general configuration for each of your external applications to identify them (each API client have its own history).

 ## Important

 * you should always precise a Content-Type header in your HTTP calls.
-   Currently, the api supports:
+   Currently, the API supports:
   * application/json
   * multipart/form-data (for files upload, see [Add item(s)](#add-item-s) endpoint.